MasterAbdoTGM50/gwent-lazy-bot/README.md

 (2) Supported language codes include: `"en", "cn", "de", "es", "fr", "it", "jp", "kr", "mx", "pl", "pt", "ru"`
 (3) Links must be a deck URL from the [deck section](https://www.playgwent.com/en/decks) of the official Gwent site, as in the image above.

+## Privacy Policy

+This Privacy Policy explains how we collect, use, store, protect, and share your personal information through our services.

+Short Version: We don't store and of your data :)

+The only way Gwent Lazy Bot uses your messages is by reading said message from a channel it can read from then parse it to figure out which cards you mentioned.
+We don't store any of your messages nor any statistics on the usage of the commands.

 ## Credits

 1. **MasterAbdoTGM50:** Author